 The hotel is located at the very core of the city’s world recognised cultural sector.
 Several of my favourite Dublin haunts are within a short walking distance; The Museum of Natural History (known locally as the Dead Zoo!) is very close.
 Just a little further down the road is the National Art Gallery, which has just re-opened a newly refurbished wing – so more wonderful paintings on show.
 Slightly further away but still within a short walking distance is the National Museum; National Library and the National Concert Hall.
 One cannot overlook the nearby Royal Hibernian Academy, which plays host to regular exhibitions of eclectic modern art and sculpture.
 It is therefore no surprise that the owners of the Merrion Hotel have over the years acquired an art collection themselves that has achieved renown.
 Adorning the walls throughout are paintings by some of Ireland’s best known modern artists such as Roderic O’Connor, William Leech, Jack Yeats and Mainie Jellett.
-This is a hotel that more than matches its captivating cultural location.
+This is a hotel that mirrors its captivating cultural location.

 The Bedroom: The Merrion Hotel comprises 123 rooms and 19 suites.
 Great care has been taken to retain its rich interior and mostly Irish fabrics and antiques reflect its original architecture.
 The room I was allocated overlooked Government Buildings, a building made with Irish granite and Portland stone.
 Adorning the parapet opposite were some fascinating Allegorical statues, which brought history to life close up and personal.
 My bedroom, No. 284, was symmetrical with a charming configuration and large king size bed facing the two front windows.
 Excellent lighting from several china lampshades meant that I didn’t have to use the main light.
 The walls were a delicious restful shellcove soft green and the built in wardrobes in the same matching colour making the room even more spacious.
 Pale coloured regency style furniture, including several gilt mirrors presented a soothing ambiance.
 A lovely note from Peter MacCann, the consummate General Manager and excellent host, made me feel very special.
 So did the fruit and a ‘pressie’ of some pots of jam and relish from their ‘Pantry’.
 In addition to the ubiquitous television carefully placed so as to enjoy from both the sofa and the bed was a Bose radio – a nice little luxury.
 In the well appointed large bathroom there was a separate shower with step in basin, which meant that it was never going to leak on to the floor.
 As well as separate bath tub there was a bidet (quite rare in Irish hotels but de rigueur on the Continent) and correct towelling for same and of course plenty of high quality toiletries.